Tep1g/intro-to-db/src/hw-8/Assignment_8_Luis_Maria.md

 ## Bluetooth communication

 I've successfully implemented and tested Bluetooth Low Energy (BLE) communication between the RPi Pico and my desktop PC.
-The microcontroller periodically transmits a 16-bit value over BLE using the MicroPython `aioble` library (and a configured timer interrupt).
-The desktop PC receives and stores each of these values, to a list, using interrupt requests over a set period of time.
+The microcontroller periodically transmits a 16-bit measurement over BLE using the MicroPython `aioble` library (and a configured timer interrupt).
+The desktop PC receives and stores each of these measurements, to a list, using interrupt requests over a set period of time.
 The `Bleak` Python BLE library provides us with this bluetooth interface.

 #### RPi Pico MicroPython Script
 ```py